-OF for security reasons we provide some faculty services only for machines in the MU network, or only in the FI network.
-You may also come across some electronic resources available to the university are accessible only from its network.
-Sometimes it can also be useful to have a secure connection that shields the risk of eavesdropping or modification of your connection on an untrusted local area network.
+For security reasons, we provide some faculty services only for machines on the MU network, or only on the FI network.
+You may also find that some electronic resourcesavailable to the university are only accessible from the university's network.
+Sometimes it can also be useful to have a secure connection to eliminate the risk of eavesdropping or modification of your connection on an untrusted local network.
 For these cases, you can use a faculty VPN based on OpenVPN.

 How to connect

 The configuration for connecting can be found in the Faculty Administration:

 Remember that once connected, you are subject to the FI MU computer network usage policy.

 Use the OpenVPN client.
 When connecting, you must allow the program access to both the internal and external network in the security center alert.

 We recommend using NetworkManager for configuration.
 You will need the

 openvpn package installed and VPN support in NetworkManager via the

 network-manager-openvpn-gnome package or similar depending on your desktop environment.